Brother

 Story & Plot Summary: Brother

-Quick Plot Summary: Brother is a Crime, Drama, Thriller film that dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2000, Brother is a Crime, Drama, Thriller film directed by Takeshi Kitano.
+The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
+This summary provides a scannable look at the movie's central conflict involving Takeshi Kitano.

 Story Breakdown

-The film presents its narrative with careful attention to pacing and character development.
+The title presents its narrative with careful attention to pacing and character development.
 A Japanese Yakuza gangster's deadly existence in his homeland gets him exiled to Los Angeles, where he is taken in by his little brother and his brother's gang.
-The story unfolds naturally, allowing viewers to become invested in the outcome while maintaining engagement throughout.
+Original Title: ブラザー The story unfolds naturally, allowing viewers to become invested in the outcome while maintaining engagement throughout.

 Narrative Structure